NifTK/NifTK/README.txt

 -------

 This is the @NIFTK_PLATFORM@ Translational Software Platform version @NIFTK_VERSION_STRING@.

-For all questions and queries, please join the users mailing list: @NIFTK_USER_CONTACT@, or the developers mailing list: @NIFTK_DEVELOPER_CONTACT@.
+For all questions and queries, please join the users mailing list: @NIFTK_USER_CONTACT@.

 Documentation
 -------------